Diocesan Policy on Child Abuse

 VIII.
 Standards of Behavior

-- They must never use their role as a member of the clergy, an employee, a volunteer, or any other Church position to enter into a sexual relationship or encounter with a child or young adult;
+- They must never use their role as a member of the clergy, an employee, a volunteer, or any other Church position to enter into a sexual relationship or encounter with a child or vulnerable adult;

 Back to the Top